British baritone Hugo Herman-Wilson is rapidly gaining recognition for

 College of Music.

-Hugo creates the role of Papageno in Damon Albarn’s The Magic
+Monteverdi’s L’Orfeo, title role Le Nozze di Figaro (Oxford Opera), creating the role of Papageno in Damon Albarn’s The Magic

 Flute II: The Curse at Théâtre du Lido, Paris.
 Hugo will also perform